FaiseurDeFantasy/robertalab/Docker/_README.txt

 - mvn clean install
 The entrypoint is defined as the bash script "runIT.sh".

 cd $GITREPO/Docker
 docker build -t rbudde/openroberta_it:$BRANCH-$VERSION -f DockerfileIT  --build-arg BRANCH=$BRANCH .

-The following commands are executed by the roberta maintainer; you should NOT do this docker push rbudde/openroberta_it:$BRANCH-$VERSION
+The following command is executed by the roberta maintainer; you should NOT do this

+docker push rbudde/openroberta_it:$BRANCH-$VERSION

 Starting this image
 - fetches the branch $BRANCH